matthiasplappert/InstapaperKit/README.md

         // Save token and secret in keychain (do not use NSUserDefaults for the secret!)
     }

-Make sure to store your token and secret, you donÕt want to request the token and secret every time the application starts.
+Make sure to store your token and secret, you donâ€™t want to request the token and secret every time the application starts.
 Also make sure to store the secret in a safe place like the keychain.